 Who Am I – Can you get to know a blogger through their posts?

 Many book bloggers write anonymously and don’t necessarily reveal a lot about themselves.
-I certainly belong to that category, Nevertheless, I do feel you get a sense of the person behind the blog.
+I certainly belong to that category.
+Nevertheless, I do feel you get a sense of the person behind the blog.
 A blogger’s choice of books certainly says something about their taste, interests and personal preferences.
 Likes and dislikes may be discussed in their posts.
 Via the writing style, a blogger reveals aspects of their personality, including sense of humour, directness and generosity.
 Typically, it also comes across, which topics the blogger is passionate about.
 And occasionally, you may get an idea of the political views of the blogger via their opinions on certain books and authors.

 Despite my attempts to remain private, I am sure people who regularly read my posts, have an idea of at least some of my interests and viewpoints.